c37/style/readme.md

-the Styleguide of C37 - http://style.c37.co
+the styleguide of C37 - http://style.c37.co